 To put it simply, the problem with banks is that they do too much.
 They provide an essential administrative service to the public, while simultaneously also engaged in a completely different service: gambling this money on speculative investments.
 Imagine if the mailman not only delivered letters, but also opened the letter, read its contents, and rewrote portions of it based on what you really needed to hear.

 There is no ostensible reason why the administrative services provided by the bank should be forcibly tied together with their investing services, particularly when considering the risks involved (by definition) in all investment activity.
 If consumers want to loan out or invest their money, 3rd party investment funds such as Bond Funds and Money Market Funds already exist for this express purpose.
 These are extremely stable funds, immune to bank runs by design.

-Banks could have services tying in to these 3rd party funds, allowing consumers to invest their deposits into these funds the same way they currently do in Savings Accounts.
+Banks could offer savings accounts that are tied into these 3rd party funds, allowing consumers to invest into these funds simply be depositing money into their savings accounts.
 And the bank for its part, could avoid all the associated loan/investment risks, and focus on the one service it does best: Safeguarding financial assets and being a middle-man greasing the wheels of commerce.